 - Any person who has won the competition in the previous academic year is ineligible.

 - Entry forms are downloadable here.
 The signatures of the entrant, applied teacher, accompanist, and conductor of the relevant ensemble (Symphony Orchestra or Wind Ensemble) are required on the entry form.
 Please provide an instrumentation list and either a full score or piano score to the ensemble conductors before they sign off.
 Entrants are advised that conductors can receive PDFs of scores via email or hard copies in the conductor’s mailbox.
-The entrant must return the completed form, with all signatures, to the Music Department Office beginning TBD and no later than 5 pm on TBD.
+The entrant must return the completed form, with all signatures, to the Music Department Office beginning on October 11th, 2019 and no later than 5 pm on Friday, Novemeber 1st.
 Entries received after the deadline will not be eligible for one of the eighteen (18) audition time slots available.
 Entrants will be assigned an audition time slot based on the time stamp affixed to all applications as they are turned in to the Music Department Office.
-Time slots will be assigned by TBA and communicated to all applicants and accompanists.
+Time slots will be assigned by TBd and communicated to all applicants and accompanists.

 - Contestants’ selected works:

 Vocalist contestants will prepare and perform at the audition and the concert a selection or selections that are no more than fifteen minutes in total length.

 Instrumentalist contestants will prepare and perform at the audition and the concert one selection that is at least ten minutes in length and not longer than fifteen minutes.

 While the judges will make an effort to strike a balance between vocalists and instrumentalists as well as graduates and undergraduates, quality will be the main consideration for determining the winner and/or winners.
 A maximum of three winner for the entire competition will be selected.